Quillaja saponaria: Habitat

 This tree occurs at elevations up to 2000 metres.
 The species is drought resistant, and tolerates about −12 °C (10 °F) in its natural habitat.
 Examples of specific occurrences are in central Chile in the forests of La Campana National Park and Cerro La Campana, in which locales it is associated with the Chilean wine palm, Jubaea chilensis.
 It is often used for reforestation on arid soils.

 The plant has been introduced as an ornamental in California, and has been acclimatized in Spain but is rarely cultivated there.

+Taxonomy

+Quillaja saponaria was originally described in 1782 by Juan Ignacio Molina.

 Etymology

-Quillaja is derived from the Chilean vernacular name for this species, culay.
+Quillaja is derived from the indigenous Mapuche name küllay, which means soap, and the Chilean vernacular name for this species, culay.